 Painting an Ornate Mirror Before Applying Liquid Gold Paint

-After applying an off white base color I want to give the finish a subtle metallic gold glaze over the entire surface of the mirror.
+After applying two coats of paint in an off-white base color I want to give the finish a subtle metallic gold glaze over the entire surface of the mirror.
+This will add a metallic sheen in a light gold color.

-I like to scoop my paint into a separate cup, then apply with a brush over the entire surface of the mirror for a subtle gold glaze.
+I like to scoop my paint into a separate cup, then apply with a brush over the entire surface of the mirror for a subtle soft gold glaze.

 You can see the subtle metallic gold glaze here.
 For best results, you only need to apply a thin coat.